popphp/pop-file/README.md

 The above code creates the upload object, sets the upload path and sets the basic defaults, which includes a max file size of 10MBs, and an array of allowed common file types as well as an array of common disallowed file types.
-The `upload()` method returns false

 ##### File upload overwrites